24 Hours in Paris: The Ultimate One Day Paris Itinerary

 Antibes is one of my favorite places in the world.
 It’s a spot on the Cote d’Azur that I would love to eventually retire to.

-It’s a quick and convenient train ride away from Nice, and a bunch of other lovely beach towns.
+It’s a quick and convenient train ride away from Nice and Cannes, making it an easy day trip.

 The town itself is magical, with stone fortress walls built along the Mediterranean, a Picasso museum, plenty of chill public beaches, and lots of delicious little restaurants and cafes.